swap2308/sec-risk-intelligence-skill/README.md

 ---
 ## How skill can be used

-Skill can be added to claude.ai
+Skill can be added to claude.ai ,in setting-> cababilities-> add skills

 ---
 * **name: sec-risk-intelligence-skill**